Skip to main content

 • Connected ad accounts (their assigned clients)

-• AI client of choice (ChatGPT, Claude, Cursor, etc.)
+• AI client of choice (ChatGPT, Claude, Perplexity, Cursor, etc.)

 Tool calls from all seats draw from the organization’s shared pool.
 An admin can monitor usage across the team.